Skip to main content

 Overview of Program

-The Department of Family Medicine has partnered with the First Unitarian Church of Rochester for assistance with the work on selecting and supporting middle and high school students to advance their education.
-Additionally, at the request of the local elementary school teachers, this partnership has added delivery of academic curriculum and English skills to the community schools.
+The Department of Family Medicine has partnered with the First Unitarian Church of Rochester in selecting and supporting middle and high school students to advance their education.
+Additionally, at the request of the local elementary school teachers, this partnership has added delivery of academic curriculum and English language skills to the community schools.

 Location of Program

 San José de San Marcos de Sierra, Intibucá, Honduras.
-This is in southwestern Honduras, 20 miles north of the Honduran/El Salvadorean border.
+This is in southwestern Honduras, 20 miles north of the Honduran/El Salvadoran border.

 View Larger Map